coffee2code/configure-smtp/readme.txt

 == Installation ==

 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting.
 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `configure-smtp.zip` inside the plugins directory for your site (typically `/wp-content/plugins/`).
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Click the plugin's `Settings` link next to its `Deactivate` link (if still on the Plugins listing page), or click on the `Settings` -> `SMTP` link, to go to the plugin's admin settings page.
-Optionally customize the settings (to configure it if the defaults aren't valid for your situation).
+1. Go to "Settings" -> "Configure SMTP" and configure the plugin's settings.
+(You can also use the "Settings" link in the plugin's entry on the admin "Plugins" page).
 1. (Optional.)
 Use the built-in test to see if your blog can properly send out emails.